ducanhpham0312/zeevision/backend/README.md

 ### Updating type and query definitions
 During the development process, it is sometimes required to update type and queries, e.g., for `Process`, `Instance`, `Timer`, etc. All the changes must be made in `graph/schema.graphqls`:
 - Open the file and navigate to the type/query you want to update.
 - Update the type / query with correct fields.
-When you add new queries, you might also want to remove `@goField(forceResolver: true)` accordingly.
 - Under `/backend`, run `./run_gqlgen.sh` to update query in automatically generated files (`generated.go`, `models_gen.go`, `schema.resolvers.go`).
-DO NOT manually update those files.
+DO NOT manually update those files (except `schema.resolvers.go` as the functions here create the query itself).
 - Run the backend again `./run_api.sh` and open the playground to test the new changes.